Shvarn: Biography

 One of the sons of king Daniel I of Galicia of the house of Romanovich, Shvarn inherited the north-western parts of the Kingdom of Ruthenia, his fathers' domain.
-This land included the town of Halicz itself, as well as the land across the Bug River, that is Red Ruthenia with the towns of Bełz, Czerwień, Mielnik, Drohiczyn and eventually also Kholm (since 1264).
+This land included the town of Halicz itself, as well as the land across the Bug River, that is Red Ruthenia with the towns of Bełz, Czerwień, Mielnik, Drohiczyn and eventually also Chełm (since 1264).
 His brother Lev I inherited the southern part of the land, with the cities of Lviv and Przemyśl, while Roman became the heir of duchies of Lutsk and Terebovl.

 During the times of king Daniel's reign, the Galician lords were allied with their Polish neighbours against a common threat, the Lithuanians who often raided the neighbouring lands for loot and plunder.
 However, in 1255 (or the previous year) Shvarn married an unnamed daughter of Mindaugas, since 1253 the first (and only) king of Lithuania.
 This allied him to Lithuania and together the two rulers undertook numerous military campaigns against the Kingdom of Poland.
 Already in 1255 they raided Lublin, in 1262 a major campaign against Masovia was started.
 Shvarn and Treniota captured the city of Płock and besieged Shvarn's brother-in-law, Siemowit I of Masovia in Jazdów (modern Warsaw).
 In the end Siemowit was killed by Shvarn's troops and his son Konrad II was taken prisoner.
 The Polish relief force did not arrive in time and was later defeated in a battle at Długosiodło on August 5, 1262.